ArjunKS474/Bike-Price-Prediction/README.md

-# Diabetes Prediction Using Logistic Regression
+# Bike Price Prediction Using Linear Regression

-This project is aimed at predicting the onset of diabetes in patients using logistic regression.
+This project aims to predict the selling price of bikes using linear regression analysis based on various features.
+By leveraging these features, the goal is to develop a model that accurately estimates the selling price of bikes in the used market.

 # Dataset

 The dataset used for this project includes the following columns:
+- Brand: Brand of the bike
+- Model: Model of the bike
+- Selling_Price: Selling price of the bike (target variable)
-- pregnancies: Number of times pregnant
+- Year: Year of purchase
-- glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test
-- diastolic: Diastolic blood pressure (mm Hg)
-- triceps: Triceps skinfold thickness (mm)
-- insulin: 2-Hour serum insulin (mu U/ml)
-- bmi: Body mass index (weight in kg/(height in m)^2)
-- dpf: Diabetes pedigree function
-- age: Age (years)
-- diabetes: Class variable (0 or 1)
+- Seller_Type: Type of seller (Individual or Dealer)
+- Owner: Ownership history (e.g., 1st owner, 2nd owner)
+- KM_Driven: Kilometers driven by the bike
+- Ex_Showroom_Price: Ex-showroom price of the bike when new

 # Library Packages